 Pumping breast milk took more than the milk out of me, it took a little bit of my spirit.
 The machinery, the Madonna cones, the cleaning, the sterilizing, the storing.
 I get that breast milk is wonderful, absolutely.
 But I know I’m not alone in saying that pumping breast milk isn’t fun.
 And even if I’m totally alone in saying that I could have really used an epidural for pumping I’ll stand by it.

-In any case, whether you pump like a champ or pump like me, every once of breast milk is important.
+In any case, whether you pump like a champ or pump like me, every ounce of breast milk is important.
 Knocking over an open bottle of breast milk is like ripping up your paycheck at the end of the week.
 You worked so hard for it, and it’s gone.
-It’s been two years and I still get a little choked up thinking about one particular 3am pumping session.
+It’s been three years and I still get a little choked up thinking about one particular 3 AM pumping session.

 Lost some of that liquid gold?
 It’s okay to cry.